How we work

 - Our Vision: To be the No1 Olympic and Paralympic Canoeing Nation with quality and depth of excellence in all that we do.

-- Our Mission: To consistently win medals at significant international competitions.
+- Our Mission: To develop athletes to win medals at the 2020 Olympic and Paralympic Games.

 Tokyo Olympic and Paralympic Games 2020